A NEW SCHOOL WITH A SIDE OF BAPTISM

 Mem, Mom, and Mere Germaine huddled around the kitchen table, whispering to each other.
 I was supposed to be asleep, but I snuck out of bed to try to hear what they were saying.
 Mom was doing all the talking, and it was mainly in French.
 I tried my best to figure out what was going on, but I was confused.

-Mom was telling Mem and Mere that for me to go to St. Augustine Elementary School after Easter break, I needed to get baptized.
+Mom was telling Mem and Mere that for me to go to St. Ambrose Elementary School after Easter break, I needed to get baptized.

 Wait.
 Was I going to a new school?
 Nobody told me that.
 And I had no idea what a baptized was.